 Mexico City

-Ciudad de México (CDMX) is one of the world's great megacities — 21 million people, a staggering food scene anchored by multiple World's 50 Best restaurants, and pre-Columbian history layered beneath every street corner.
+Ciudad de México (CDMX) is one of the world's great megacities: 21 million people, a deep food scene anchored by multiple World's 50 Best restaurants, and pre-Columbian history layered under every street corner.
 Fans arriving for the Opening Match at Estadio Azteca (in the Coyoacán/Tlalpan area of the south) will find a city that rewards wandering, eating, and lingering.
-The altitude of 2,240 m means your first day should be taken easy: the thin air is real, even if the city doesn't look like a mountain.
+The altitude of 2,240 m means take it easy on day one.
+Thin air is real, even if the city doesn't look like a mountain.

 Where to Stay